-Sitting down to plan your week will give you a good view of the time-slots you could invest in your priorities.
-You can make time for anything, from exercising to learning a new skill.
+Sitting down to plan your week will give you a good view of your available time slots.
+Next, you can schedule small activities that represent a priority in your life in those spaces.
+A priority can be anything from exercising to learning a new skill.

 4. Save money and make more money

 Becoming rich by planning your week?
 Well, I might not put it that way.
-However, weekly planning can save you a lot of money.
+But, weekly planning can save you a lot of money.
 How?
 Well, imagine a typical Monday.

-You got to your home and noticed you don’t have enough groceries to make a proper meal, so you decide to go to the supermarket.
-Nonetheless, after you get out of the supermarket, you are already too hungry and decide to buy prepared food.
+You arrived home and noticed you don’t have enough groceries to make a proper meal, so you decide to go to the supermarket.
+Yet, after you get out of the supermarket, you are already too hungry and decide to buy prepared food.

 See?
-If you plan out your week and your meals before-hand, you would have bought your groceries in time and won’t be stuffing yourself with junk food on Monday night.
+If you plan out your week and your meals beforehand, you would have bought your groceries during your free time on the weekend with a full belly.

-On the other hand, if you want to start a side hustle, you can schedule it in your free time.
+Also, you could win some extra bucks by having a side hustle in your free time.
 TV watching doesn’t put money in your pocket, right?

 1. Pick a day to plan your week